Xristof23/Xristof23/README.md

 Web developer in development.

-Media designer as hobbyist.
+- Media designer as hobbyist.

-likes harder rock and other good music.
+- likes and plays harder rock and other good music.

-Smalltown guy from Hassia.

-now living in a somewhat larger city at the Rheine.
+- Smalltown guy from Hassia, now living in a somewhat larger city at the Rheine.

 <!---
 Xristof23/Xristof23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.